C5 switches to C6: views from Central Asia

 He emphasizes: “Azerbaijan’s value lies in strengthening Central Asia’s connectivity, especially through access to the Caspian route, energy corridors and as a transit subject towards Türkiye and Europe”.

-Following the opinion of the experts and analyzing all the factors, it is possible to highlight that the evolution from C5 to C6 does not represent a redefinition of Central Asian geographical boundaries; however, it expands regional cooperation and switches the agenda towards a more pragmatic approach, which is needed particularly for Kazakhstan in the current geopolitical turbulence.
-Even though Astana does not perceive Baku as a new “Central Asian” member, it indeed views Azerbaijan as a strategic partner, which is capable of being crucial in terms of connectivity, logistics, energy diversification, and at the same time an important ally in dealing with Caspian issues.
+Following the opinion of the experts and analyzing all the factors, it is possible to highlight that the evolution from C5 to C6 does not represent a redefinition of Central Asian geographical boundaries; however, it boosts regional cooperation and switches the agenda towards a more pragmatic approach, which is particularly important for Kazakhstan in the current geopolitical turbulence.
+Even though Astana does not perceive Baku as a new Central Asian country, it indeed views Azerbaijan as a strategic partner, potentially crucial when it comes to connectivity, logistics, energy diversification, and at the same time an important ally for all the Caspian-related issues.

-Azerbaijan’s joining to this format is perceived more like an opportunity to develop regional autonomy, diversify international relations and cooperation, as well as give more power to the trans-Caspian regionalism without defragmenting Central Asia’s internal integrity.
+Azerbaijan’s accession to this format is perceived more like an opportunity to develop regional autonomy, diversify international relations and cooperation, as well as give more power to the trans-Caspian regionalism without defragmenting Central Asia’s internal integrity.